candrajulius/SpaceCoffeeStartUp/README.md

-# Ersada Coffee App
+# Happy Dance Coffee
-Ersada Coffee is an application that sells coffee beans and coffee grounds in North Sumatra.
+Happy Dance Coffee is an application that sells coffee beans and coffee grounds in North Sumatra.
 Where buyers can buy coffee at affordable prices

 ## Library Used
 * [Material Google Design](https://material.io/design) -> **Design**